codecov/example-julia/README.md

 REPO_TOKEN=$YOUR_TOKEN_HERE julia -e 'cd(Pkg.dir("MyPkg")); using Coverage;  Codecov.submit_token(Codedov.process_folder())'
 ```

 If you make it through that, consider adding your package to the list below.
-Alternatively, if you get stuck see on the examples below or checkout [Coveralls troubleshooting page](https://coveralls.io/docs/troubleshooting).